Prostate Problems Erectile Disfunction

 - ✅ One-time investment for long-term use

-- ✅ No impact on sexual function
+- ✅ No reported impact on sexual function

-- ✅ Safe for long-term use
+- ✅ Safe for long-term use in preliminary studies

 Best Suited For:

-- Men with mild to moderate BPH
+- Men with mild to moderate BPH who want to explore emerging options

-- Those who want to avoid surgery
+- Those who want to avoid surgery or are poor surgical candidates

 - Men experiencing medication side effects